vmware-archive/pcf-pipelines/README.md

 ---

-#### Github Release Resource
+#### Github Release Resource or Pivnet resource
 **switch to using an internal/external s3 compatible store**

 Pre-Reqs:
 - access to an s3 compatible store

 Steps:
-- setup a versioned s3 bucket
+- setup a versioned s3 bucket (each resource should have its own bucket)
-- Download asset from github release page
+- download asset from github release page or pivotal network
 - upload asset into bucket
   - make sure the filename matches what was in the github release or change the rest of the pipeline to match
 - replace github-release resource with s3 resource in pipeline yaml (as shown below)